-- 1. The Directors shall perform their duties in accordance with the laws, the objectives and Articles of Association of the Company, as well as the resolutions of the general meeting of shareholders. - 2.
+- The Directors shall perform their duties in accordance with the laws, the objectives and Articles of Association of the Company, as well as the resolutions of the general meeting of shareholders. - 2.
 The Board of Directors shall hold a meeting at least six times per year. - 3.
 The Directors shall neither operate any business of the same nature as or is in competition with the business of the Company nor become a partner in an ordinary partnership or become a partner with unlimited liability in a limited partnership or become a director of a private company, or any other company operating business that has the same nature as and is in competition with the business of the Company, either for his or her own benefit or for the benefit of other persons, unless he or she notifies the shareholders' meeting prior to the resolution for his or her appointment. - 4.
 All Directors must notify the Company without delay when he or she has a direct or indirect interest in any transactions, or holds shares or debentures of that company or its affiliate. - 5.
 Any Director having a material interest, directly or indirectly, in any matter being considered by the Board has no right to vote on such matter. - 6.
 If the vote on any matter is split, the Chairman shall make a casting vote. - 7.
 The Board of Directors shall perform their duties strictly follow as laws such as some business activities have to get approval from the shareholders meeting before doing.

-Attendance Record of Directors for the Year 2021
+Attendance Record of Directors for the Year 2022

-Name Position Meetings Attended 1.
-Dr Narongcha i Akrasanee Independent Director Chairman 7/7 2.
-Mr Chan Bulal kul Vice Chairman Chairman of the Executive Committee Chief Executive Officer Authorized Director Chairman of Risk Management Committee Chairman of Investment Committee 7/7 3.
+Name Position Meetings Attended Dr Narongchai Akrasanee Independent Director Chairman 7/7 2.
+Mr Chan Bulakul Vice Chairman Chairman of the Executive Committee Chief Executive Officer Authorized Director Chairman of Risk Management Committee Chairman of Investment Committee 7/7

+Name Position Meetings Attended 3.
 Mr Phongchai Sethiwan Authorized Director Member of Nominating Committee Member of the Risk Management Committee 7/7 4.
-Mr Varit Bulak ul Member of the Executive Committee Member of Investment Committee 7/7 5.
-Dr Peter Weld on Independent Director Chairman of the Audit Committee Member of Compensation Committee 7/7

-Name Position Meetings Attended 6.
-Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of Compensation Committee 7/7 7.
-Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee 7/7 8.
+Mr Varit Bulakul Member of the Executive Committee Member of Investment Committee 7/7 5.
+Mr Surong Bulakul Independent Director Chairman of the Audit Committee Chairman of the Corporate Governance and Sustainable Development Committee Member of Compensation Committee 3/3 6.
+Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Member of Compensation Committee 7/7 7.
+Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee Member of the Corporate Governance and Sustainable Development Committee 7/7 8.
 Mr Anake Kamolnate Member of the Executive Committee Authorized Director Member of the Risk Management Committee Member of the Investment Committee President Operation Company Secretary 7/7 9.
 Mr Kirin Narula Authorized Director Member of Nominating Committee Member of the Risk Management Committee Member of Investment Committee Member of the Executive Committee 7/7 10.
 Mr Varut Bulakul Member of the Executive Committee Vice President Member of the Compensation Committee Member of the Nominating Committee Member of the Investment Committee President Investment 7/7